wptinysolution/media-library-tools/README.txt

 ---

 == Changelog ==
+= 2.4.0 (Sep 07, 2026)=
+* Feature: Bulk AI Generate — select media and generate Title, Alt Text, Caption and Description for all of them.
+Pro only.
+* Feature: Suggest Filename with AI in the Rename table.
+Files are never renamed until you apply a suggestion.
+Pro only.
+* Improvement: Bulk generation asks the AI for all selected fields in one request, cutting API calls by up to 75%.

 = 2.3.1 (Sep 05, 2026)=
 * Feature: AI Content Language — generate metadata in your site language instead of English.
-* Feature: Custom AI Instruction — add your own wording to every AI request.
+* Feature: Custom Instructions — add your own wording per AI field.
+Pro only.
 * Fix: "Attached Post" could show internal WordPress records instead of a real post.

 = 2.3.0 (Sep 05, 2026)=